ARCHER2-HPC/archer2-docs/docs/software-update-2025/index.md

 ## What is happening?

-The system software on all user-facing ARCHER2 nodes (login nodes, data analysis nodes and compute nodes) is being updated to a version of SUSE Linux Enterprise Server (SLES 15 SP4) that is decoupled from the HPE Cray Programming Environment (CPE) is being updated from 22.12 to 23.09.
+The system software on all user-facing ARCHER2 nodes (login nodes, data analysis nodes, and compute nodes) is being updated to a version of SUSE Linux Enterprise Server (SLES 15 SP4) that is decoupled from the HPE Cray sources.
+The HPE Cray Programming Environment (CPE) is being updated from 22.12 to 23.09.

 ## Why is this happening?